List of Extras characters: When the Whistle Blows

 Keith is played by TV presenter Keith Chegwin in the pilot episode.
 His character was originally called "Alfie", but a frustrated Millman changed it because Keith Chegwin was confused at being addressed with a different name.
 We are told he is always late for work, but in this instance turns up late because he was at his sister's funeral.
 This also confused Chegwin, who confided: "the thing is, my sister's not dead".

+Others

-There are relatively few other characters in the sitcom, but they include Chris Martin (playing himself), and a Japanese couple, who also spawn another catchphrase "Velly velly solly" (as seen on a T-shirt worn by a crowd member in the Christmas Special).
+There are relatively few other characters in the sitcom, but they include Chris Martin (playing himself), who promotes a new Coldplay album, and a Japanese couple, who also spawn another catchphrase "Velly velly solly" (as seen on a T-shirt worn by a crowd member in the Christmas Special).
 Ray's wife is mentioned, but never appears, which is an old cliché of British comedy, e.g., Minder and Dad's Army.
 Andy appears in a dual role as Ray's twin sister.